The Legend of Modern Day Pizza Is Re-Written

 Fun Fact: In 2020 dollars $200 equates to $5,431.00.

-The historians learned the Lombardi’s grocery store owner Filippo Milone was also from Naples (the birthplace of pizza) and that he worked in pizza shops in Naples before moving the U.S..
-Here he opened as many as six pizza parlors in Manhattan at the turn of the twentieth century.
+The historians learned the Lombardi’s grocery store owner Filippo Milone was also from Naples (the birthplace of pizza) and that he worked in pizza shops in Naples before moving to the U.S. Here he opened as many as six pizza parlors in Manhattan at the turn of the twentieth century.
 If we use the pizza shop add for Antica Pizzeria Napoletana above in our line of reasoning, the order of ownership is:

 - Filippo Milone (1897-1901)